Racism in the romance fiction industry: Marketing of romances with Black protagonists

 Until the 1980s few romances featuring protagonists of color were published by mainstream romance publishers. for many decades, romance novels featuring Black women did not feature images of the protagonists on the cover but instead used images of the setting.
 In 1984 the first romance by a Black American author, Sandra Kitt, with Black protagonists, Adam and Eva, was published by Harlequin, and there was concern about including it in the subscription set which delivered four books a month by mail to subscribers' homes.
 The company received four letters of complaint, and the book has since been reprinted.

 Some publishers create imprints specifically for romances with protagonists of color.
-Harlequin, the largest publisher of romance novels worldwide, published an imprint called Kimani Press from 2006-2017 with Black heroines (heroes could be of any ethnicity or race).
+Harlequin, the largest publisher of romance novels worldwide, published an imprint called Kimani Press from 2006 to 2017 with Black heroines (heroes could be of any ethnicity or race).
 Black authors' feelings about such imprints were mixed; some felt that such imprints allowed readers looking for titles with Black heroines an easy way to find such titles, but others felt race-specific imprints discouraged White readers from discovering their books.
 Some Kimani authors alleged that Harlequin had given less promotional support to the line than to other lines.

 Romance novels with Black protagonists have been and in some stores continue to be shelved separately from other romance novels, instead being segregated in separate sections with other unrelated works by Black writers.
 In 2019 a reporter discussed visiting a Raleigh, North Carolina Walmart which had a romances by Black authors and featuring Black characters shelved in an area labelled as "African-American" alongside a self-help book by filmmaker Tyler Perry, the autobiography of rapper Gucci Mane, and street lit novels.